-Skeleton Cranks - These are cast items that resemble TFS cranks, but with much of the area removed.
+Web Cranks - These are cast items that resemble TFS cranks, but with much of the area removed.
 They have the low-weight advantage of a T-Crank while offering good support around the foot of the plate.
-Skeleton cranks are available only without legs, with a range of props to allow stacking.
+Web cranks are only available without legs, with a range of props to allow stacking.